e1401/e1401/README.md

-# 💫 About Me:
+# 💫 About:
 I'm passionate about creating intuitive user interfaces that make the web a better place.
-With a keen eye for design and a love for clean code, I bridge the gap between concept and implementation.
+With a keen eye for design and a love for clean code, I try to make things work (and tests pass).

 ## 🌐 Socials: